And it’s true. On pretty much all the trips I took with friends we had an inside joke of sorts.

 “So how was Death Valley?” – “Uh, ok, I guess.
 A little boring.
 Nothing but heat, sand and rocks.”

 We really did have trouble containing our…let’s say glee.
-And Miss Death Valley3 was born.
+And Miss Death Valley ((who turned out to not be the brightest, but very entertaining at times)) was born.

 It still comes up in conversations 7 years later.
 “Remember Miss Death Valley?” – “Yeah, haha!
 What did she expect?
 Rollercoasters?
 It’s not called Death Valley for nothing. ”